 - “Why are manhole covers round?”

-It’s easy to feel a sudden panic when your interviewer asks you one of these oblique questions.
+It’s easy to feel a sudden panic when your interviewer asks you one of these obscure questions.
 However, don’t worry about having the correct answer.
 The hiring manager is more concerned with your thought process and how you derived your solution than the actual answer itself.
 So, if you are looking for a brief walkthrough on how to tackle one of these tricky questions, here are a few steps you can take.

 Ask for clarification